Targeted Course Work to Understand the Criminal Mind.

 CR 428 Youth Violence and Delinquency (3 credit hours) Examines youth violence, causal variables explaining these aberrant behaviors, the juvenile justice system that contends with this form of violence, and criminological and sociological theories that explain violent juvenile crimes.

-CR 433 Violence in the Workplace (3 credit hours) This course is an interdisciplinary examination of, and practical approaches to, prevention, intervention and dealing with the aftermath of violence in the workplace.
+CR 433 Violence in the Workplace (3 credit hours) Interdisciplinary examination of and practical approaches to prevention, intervention and dealing with the aftermath of violence in the workplace.

 CR 448 Homeland Security: Legal and Ethical Issues (3 credit hours) Identifies emerging legal and ethical implementation issues associated with actions taken by response organizations and individuals within those organizations.
 Discusses new and emerging legislation.